-These data suggest that a gear-specific discard mortality factor could be estimated for octopus, similar to the approach currently used for Pacific halibut.
-If a discard mortality factor were included in catch accounting for octopus, only a fraction of discarded octopus would be counted as "taken".
-The estimated catch for octopus would include all retained animals, but only a percentage of those discarded.
-While the mortality rates above for trawl gear were fairly high, the incidental catch of octopus in these gears is relatively small.
-The majority of the incidental catch of octopus occurs in pot gear, which had a very low mortality.
-If a discard mortality factor was employed, there would be very little further accumulation of catch toward OFL once the TAC for octopus was reached because all further octopus catch would be discarded.
+While the proportion of animals in poor or dead condition from trawl gear was fairly high, the incidental catch of octopus in these gears is relatively small.
+The majority of the incidental catch of octopus occurs in pot gear, which had a very high proportion of discards in excellent condition.
+With a low mortality factor applied to these discards, only a fraction of this catch would be accounted as "taken".
+Once the TAC for octopus was reached and all octopus were discarded, further accumulation of catch toward OFL would be greatly reduced.
 Using this approach, retention of octopus for market or bait would be limited by the TAC, but a low TAC for octopus would be less likely to affect Pacific cod fisheries.
 It would also insure that estimated catch of octopus reflected only the animals retained or killed, which is more appropriate for management methods based on fishery mortality rate.